 Climb aboard the Catamaran boat with an open bar and look out for manatees in the surrounding waters as you glide along, enjoying the scenic Floridian coast.

-Whilst you can see them at any time of year, the best time is during the winter months.
+Whilst you can see them at any time of year, the best time is during the winter months when more manatees arrive from up north.

-During the winter, water temperatures drop so manatees migrate south to Key West to stay in the warmer waters during the winter months from November to March.
+During the winter, water temperatures drop so manatees who usually live in places like Fort Lauderdale migrate south to Key West and Miami to stay in the warmer waters during the winter months (November to March).

 The West Indian species of manatee, which lives in Key West, only breeds in warm waters.